Skip to main content

 The college has some limited funds to help undergraduate Modern Languages students who are studying overseas on their compulsory year abroad:

-This Bursary of £500 is available annual for any student undertaking studies or field work linked to the Catalan region of Spain.
+This grant of £500 is available annually for any student undertaking studies or field work linked to the Catalan region of Spain.
 It is advertised in Trinity Term by the Academic Office.

-The Denys Dyer Bursary (£1,200) is available to students preparing to go to Germany on their year abroad to assist with the costs of being overseas, and the Chris Wood Scholarship (£1,500) for students undertaking a year abroad in France.
+The Denys Dyer Grant (£1,200) is available to students preparing to go to Germany on their year abroad, to assist with the costs of being overseas.
+The Chris Wood Grant (£1,500) is for students undertaking a year abroad in France.
 Applications are invited in early Trinity Term, further details will be provided by the Academic Office.

 Prizes for excellent academic work